 This disorder is characterized by severe irritability, depression, or anxiety around the time a woman has her period.
 Symptoms often start a week or two before the period starts and subside in the week after the period ends.

-Treatment for Depression and Mood Disorders
+Depression Therapy and Mood Disorders

 Medication is a highly effective treatment for depression and mood disorders.
 You can work with a psychiatrist who is a medical doctor trained in prescribing psychotropic medication.
 Other healthcare providers such as primary care doctors or psychiatric nurse practitioners are also trained in prescribing medication for mental health disorders as well.
 Here are some common classes of medications utilized in the treatment of depression and mood disorders: